NickPanyushev/IB_Fasciola/README.md

 Our study is devoted to detecting transposons in transcriptomes of four different life-cycle stages of F. hepatica and analyzing their differential expression across stages.

 ## Goals
-1. Create mapping of RNA-seq data onto a list of transposons sequences and estimate the expression levels for each transposon
+1. Create mapping of RNA-seq data onto a list of transposons sequences
-2. Assemble RNA-Seq data with a reference genome
+2. Quantify expression from mappings for each transposon
-3. Normalize TE data using information about constitutive genes
+2. Normalize TE data using statistical approach and compute differential expression
-4. Discover highly expressed TEs on each stage of F. hepatica life cycle
+4. Discover differentially expressed TEs on each stage of F. hepatica life cycle